guzlis/fcc_technical_documentation_page/README.md

 ## Technical Documentation

 - HTML and CSS
-- Text was written with the assistance of ChatGBT
+- Text was written with the assistance of ChatGPT